1protik/IT-to-CyberSecurity-Journey/Networking/NetworkPlus_N10-009_Study/01_Networking_Concepts.md

 ## 🔹 1.1 Understanding the OSI Model
 The OSI (Open Systems Interconnection) Model is a **conceptual framework** that standardizes how data is transmitted across networks.
 It divides communication into **seven layers**, each with a specific role.

+Physical Layer (Layer 1): Responsible for the physical connection, transferring raw data bits over physical media (cables, radio waves).
+Includes protocols like Ethernet, Wi-Fi, and Bluetooth.
+Data Link Layer (Layer 2): Handles node-to-node data transfer, framing, and error detection/correction.
+It uses MAC addresses to identify devices.
+Network Layer (Layer 3): Responsible for routing data packets across different networks using IP addresses, ensuring they reach their destination.
+Transport Layer (Layer 4): Manages end-to-end communication, controlling flow, error checking, and segmenting data.
+Common protocols include TCP and UDP.
+Session Layer (Layer 5): Establishes, manages, and terminates connections (sessions) between local and remote applications.
+Presentation Layer (Layer 6): Translates, encrypts, and formats data for the application layer to ensure it is usable.
+Application Layer (Layer 7): The closest layer to the end-user, providing network services to applications like web browsers or email clients.

 | Layer        | Function                                | Examples              |
 |--------------|-----------------------------------------|-----------------------|
 | Application  | Interfaces with user applications       | HTTP, FTP, SMTP       |